vespa-engine/documentation/en/tutorials/text-search.md

   'ranking=bm25' 'type=weakAnd'
 </pre>
 </div>
-Note that the relevance score which is normalized in the range [0,1] for the default ranking profile using _nativeRank_ changed to an unormalized range when using the _bm25_ ranking feature.
+Note that the relevance score which is normalized in the range [0,1] for the default rank profile using _nativeRank_ changed to an unormalized range when using the _bm25_ ranking feature.